blackboxprogramming/blackroad-prism-console/workers/unity/README.md

 Generates a ready-to-open Unity project template with a starter scene, movement script, and baseline project settings.
 The service packages everything into `downloads/unity-project.zip`.

+## Automation hooks

+- `python agents/unity_world_builder.py` wraps the exporter for the command bus.
+- The CLI accepts flags for project metadata and emits either a human summary or JSON payload.
+- Agent intent `build unity world` maps directly to this command for hands-free exports.

 ## API

 - **Endpoint:** `POST /export`